robinboncoeur/Projects/docs/tech/docker.md

 **What You See Is Not Necessarily What You Get**

 By the way, sometimes you should see output after entering a command, like **sudo whoami**.
 If you see nothing, something needs fixing.
 But, that's not always the case.
-Sometime you will run a command, and you will simply see the command prompt again: nothing will seem to have happened.
+Sometimes you will run a command, and you will simply see the command prompt again: nothing will seem to have happened.
 In these cases, it meant the command ran successfully—any output would have been an error message... a case of "no news is good news".

 🌸
 <hr style="height:2px; border-width:0; color:pink; background-color:pink" />